pyeventsourcing/eventsourcing/docs/topics/domain.rst

 :data:`datetime.tzinfo` object (for example ``'datetime:timezone.utc'``).

+.. _Snapshots:

 Snapshots
 =========

 Snapshots speed up aggregate access time, by avoiding the need to retrieve and apply all the domain events when reconstructing an aggregate object instance.
 The library's :class:`~eventsourcing.domain.Snapshot` class can be used to create and restore snapshots of aggregate object instances.
+See :ref:`Snapshotting <Snapshotting>` in the application module documentation for more information about taking snapshots in an event-sourced application.

 The :class:`~eventsourcing.domain.Snapshot` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.